AmandaRekonwith/Screeps-AI/README.md

 <br/>Additionally, I hope that my code is as straightforward and understandable as possible.
 I am not a programmer that focuses on optimization, but rather, cohesive, well-organized, and commented code.

-<b>NOTE:</b> If you are looking for a one-stop shop, install, and conquer the universe codebase that is cryptically written in order to make the best use of memory and cpu usage, I advise you to look elsewhere.
+<b>NOTE:</b> If you are looking for a one-stop shop, install, and conquer the universe codebase that is cryptically written in order to make the best use of memory and cpu usage, I advise you to look elsewhere (Check out TooAngel and Overmind).

 Currently this code is in a primordial state.
 I have gotten to this point by first following along with thpion's awesome youtube 'noob guide' series